 There are also deductions you can claim to reduce your personal taxable income.
 These include:

 Itemized deductions or the standard deduction.
-Taxpayers can claim either itemized deductions (such as medical expenses, taxes, home mortgage interest and donations to charity) or the standard deduction (a predetermined amount based on your filing status).
+Taxpayers can claim either itemized deductions (such as medical expenses, state and local taxes like property taxes, home mortgage interest and donations to charity) or the standard deduction (a predetermined amount based on your filing status).

 Pass-through deduction.
-Starting with 2018 returns, owners of pass-through businesses (sole proprietorships, partnerships, limited liability companies, and S corporations) may be able to take advantage of the new pass-through deduction.
+Owners of pass-through businesses (sole proprietorships, partnerships, limited liability companies, and S corporations) may be able to take advantage of the new pass-through deduction.
 This deduction allows the business owner to deduct up to 20% of the business income on their Form 1040.